thesecretsauce67420/Steam2DiscordRelay/README.md

 # Steam 2 Discord Relay

-A shitty FOSS Relay for steam, relays to discord dunno what else to put here, got nothing else to say
+A shitty FOSS Relay for steam, relays to discord,

+dunno what else to put here, got nothing else to say

 ## How to use it